 There are a lot of varied reasons why truck accidents happen.
-Anything that can reduce the results of a big rig crash must be applauded if it really makes a difference.
+Anything that can reduce the Mississippi truck accident rate must be applauded.
 New technology won’t solve all problems, but it can certainly address some of them.
 The most recent innovation that is being trialed by a number of trucking companies is the use of cameras that are mounted on the sides of trucks to monitor what is around the back and sides of a truck at any given time.
 The cameras function in a similar way to the cameras that have already been installed on many new cars that allow the driver to have a better view of what is behind their vehicle when reversing.

-Some of the problems associated with the use of ordinary truck side mirrors is that they do not provide all round views of what is around the back of the truck, making turning and reversing potentially dangerous as well as maneuvers such as passing smaller vehicles.
+Some of the problems associated with the use of ordinary truck side mirrors are that they do not provide all-around views of what is around the back of the truck, making turning and reversing potentially dangerous as well as maneuvers such as passing smaller vehicles.
 Side mirrors are also prone to fogging in cold, damp weather and are often useless in heavy rain or snow.

-Apart from MirrorEye, which is being developed by Stoneridge, other truck camera technology is being trialed by Bosch and Continental Automotive.
+Apart from MirrorEye, which is being developed by Stoneridge, another truck camera technology is being trialed by Bosch and Continental Automotive.

 Safety rather than fuel saving is the main emphasis of new camera technology